aic5/eth_blockchain_token/README.md

-# Blockchain: Creating a Token Using Smart Contracts
+# Creating a Token Using Smart Contracts

 ## Intro
 This repository has everything you need to create a publicly traded token on the Ethereum blockchain.
 No coding experience necessary.

-Here is some basic terminology:
+Here are a few terms used in the roadmap:
   * **Ether** is the name of the cryptocurrency used in the Ethereum blockchain.
   * **Faucet** a website that distributes cryptocurrency (usually fake crypto) for development.
   * **Smart contract** is the script that is executed by the blockchain network.
   * **Solidity** is the coding language used to write smart contracts on the Ethereum blockchain.
   * **Node** is one computer in a network.

-## Roadmap
+## How to create the token?

 1. **Install MetaMask extension in your browser**

     1.1.
 Go to https://metamask.io/ to get the extension.
+This will create a Ethereum wallet and allow your computer to connect to Ethereum networks.

     1.2.
 Create a local wallet in MetaMask.